CTSecUK/DEADFACE_CTF_2021/Write-ups/Traffic Analysis/Scanners (100 Points).md

 We can add a filter for this flag like so `tcp.flags == 0x012` .

-If we add this to our previous filter we will see all the  SYN,ACK responses from the Victims PC sent to Luciafer's PC/
+We change our previous filter to olny show the SYN,ACK responses from the Victims PC sent to Luciafer's PC/

 `(ip.src == 192.168.100.103) && (ip.dst == 192.168.100.106) && (tcp.flags == 0x012)`